cuff-links/mongo/Running-Tests-from-Evergreen-Tasks-Locally.md

 The _test results pane_ is present on both the task page for each execution task and for the parent display task.
-It shows the individual pass/fail status for tests within the test suite, along with links to Logkeeper containing the test output.
+It shows the individual pass/fail status for tests within the test suite, along with links to https://logkeeper.mongodb.org containing the test output.
 The _test logs_ include any log output from the test binary (e.g. the mongo shell for any JavaScript integration tests) and any log output from the MongoDB cluster (if one is started by the test suite) from while the test was running.
 The "HTML" links go to _Lobster_, a browser-based log viewer that works pretty well for large amounts of log data.
 The "Raw" links are suitable for using `curl` or `wget` to download the logs and then view them locally.

 ![test_results_pane](images/test_results_pane.png)